 HubSpot: Hubspot is a content management system and a content strategy solution in one.
 You can actually plan, create and publish your content all in one place.

-MarketMuse: But here’s where other tools miss the mark: None of them give you an in-depth analysis of the quality of your content and how well it maps to your content strategy.
+MarketMuse: But here’s where other tools miss the mark: None of them give you an in-depth analysis of content quality and how well it maps to your content strategy.
 They also don’t generate a step-by-step brief to ensure the content your creating aligns with your goals.
 Finally, they don’t provide a semantic analysis of content to see how it relates to each other and how it can be organized to perform best for your brand.

 Your content strategy is going to set the tone for everything you create.
 Doing that quickly and consistently across all of your content platforms can boost awareness, conversion, and loyalty exponentially for your brand.
 And using good content strategy software makes the job of your strategist and content creators much more manageable.